deanjlovett/my-hackedup-ng-bs-modal/README.md

   bootstrap:    [ AppComponent ],
   providers: [
   ],
-  exports: [AppComponent]
+  exports: []
 })
 export class AppModule {
 }
 ```
 ### Adding the ModalOutlet

-Add a `modal-outlet` component to the `AppComponent`.
+Add a `modal-outlet` directive to the `AppComponent` template.
 This is where the modal dialog will be created in.

 **app.component.html**